CLIMADA-project/climada_python/doc/getting-started/index.rst

 .. seealso::

-   You don't have mamba or conda installed or you are looking for advanced installation instructions?
+   You don't have mamba or conda installed, or you are looking for advanced installation instructions?
 Look up our :doc:`detailed instructions <install>` on CLIMADA installation.

-Climada in a Nutshell
+CLIMADA in a Nutshell
 ---------------------

 .. dropdown:: How does CLIMADA compute impacts ?